Places of interest in the Death Valley area: Aguereberry Point

-Aguereberry Point /'ae.g@r.,bEr.i/ is a promontory and tourist viewpoint in the Panamint Range, within Death Valley National Park in Inyo County, eastern California.
+Aguereberry Point /ˈægərˌbɛri/ is a promontory and tourist viewpoint in the Panamint Range, within Death Valley National Park in Inyo County, eastern California.

 The point's elevation reaches 6,433 ft and is named for Jean Pierre "Pete" Aguereberry, a Basque miner who was born in 1874, emigrated from France in 1890, and lived at and worked the nearby Eureka Mine from 1905 to his death in 1945.

 From this viewpoint, one can see the surrounding Panamint Range extending to the north and south; Death Valley to the east, with Furnace Creek and the salt flats of Badwater Basin to the southeast; and Mount Charleston in Nevada far to the east.